 Kevin regularly gives recitals and performances as both soloist and accompanist, and has performed throughout England, Europe, South Africa and the USA.
 He has worked as an accompanist and repetiteur for the Carl Rosa Opera Company and has given music coaching at the Royal Academy of Dramatic Arts and the Arts Educational drama school, London.
 He has broadcast on radio for the South African Broadcasting Corporation.
 Kevin has had a number of choral compositions published, and has edited and arranged music for the Royal College of Organists and St Michael’s Church, Cornhill, in the City of London, including rarely-performed works by Merbecke and J C Bach.
 He has worked as an accompanist for a number of choirs and with conductors such as Simon Joly, Bob Chilcott, Jonathan Willcocks and Sir David Willcocks.

-He is Head of Keyboard at Beechwood Park School, Hertfordshire, and accompanist to the Leighton Buzzard Festival Singers and the Buckingham Choral Society.
+He is Assistant Director of Music and Head of Keyboard at Beechwood Park School, Hertfordshire, and accompanist to the Buckingham Choral Society.